f5devcentral/f5-agility-labs-sslviz/docs/class5/module3/lab1.rst

 #.
 Click the **Next** button in the **Activate License** drawer.

 #.
-Copy the contents of the JWT token into the JST window, then provide a unique name and
+Copy the contents of the JWT token into the JST window and provide a unique name.

-   click the **Activate** button.
+#.
+Click the **Activate** button.